Healthcare

 Snhug Sit® was developed to address a simple but overlooked problem:

-Traditional blankets are meant for beds, not extended chair time.
+Traditional blankets are meant for beds, not prolonged chair-based treatment.

 Snhug Sit® is designed to support warmth and comfort during extended chair-based treatment sessions.
 Designed to be used while remaining seated, it allows warmth and coverage to be adjusted while maintaining clinical access during treatment.